We may earn affiliate commissions for the recommended products. Learn more.

 Ultimately, Malwarebytes takes the win against Microsoft Defender thanks to its richer features, bigger selection of plans, and better customer support.

-Alternatives to Malwarebytes and Microsoft defender
+Alternatives to Malwarebytes and Microsoft Defender

 If you find that neither Malwarebytes nor Microsoft Defender is the right option for you, there are many other alternatives out there.
 Bitdefender and Norton Antivirus are at the very top of the list.